erindcole/BudgetAnalysis/frontend/README.md

 - filter data based on date-ranges
 - income/expense ratio for a given day

+### calendar heat-map
+- heatmap by year

 #### Playbook
 The playbook tells you, according to your data, how much you have left every frequency f (months, bi-weekly, etc.) after bills are paid and payday deposited.
 Once you understand that, you can more wisely spend or save your money depending on your goals.
 How much money would I have if all expenses were 0?
 Over a given date range?
 What do my total expenses add up to in a year?
 After paydays and bills, if I want to save for a down payment of $s in z years, how many times x can I go out and spend an average of y dollars?

+The general question that needs answering is, given these goals, these (unavoidable recurring) expenses, and income.
+How much money will I have left over after a certain time?
+Is it enought to meet the goals?
+If so, how much can I still spend and still meet the goals?